bengarrett/RetroTxt/docs/options.md

 ## Options

-The Options dialogue lets you select a wide variety of font, colour and size combinations.
-That RetroTxt will use when theming text in the browser, as well as a number behaviour configurations to automate the execution of RetroTxt when it encounters text files.
+The Options dialogue lets you select a wide variety of font, colour and size combinations that RetroTxt will use when theming text in the browser.
+As well as a number behaviour configurations, to automate the execution of RetroTxt when it encounters text files.

-In Chrome, you can launch the Options dialogue by right-clicking the RetroTxt toolbar button and selecting __Options__.
+In Chrome, you launch the Options dialogue by right-clicking the RetroTxt toolbar button and selecting __Options__.

 ![Line height selection](assets/retrotxt_toolbar_button_chrome.png)

-In Firefox the Options dialogue can be accessed from the Extensions tab.
+With Firefox the Options dialogue is accessed from the Extensions tab.
 To do this, in a new tab enter the address `about:addons` and select **Extensions**.
 Then click the Options button under the RetroTxt listing.